 Lodging Must Be for the Convenience of the Employer

-First, the house, apartment, or RV, is for the convenience of the employer.
-As an employee, you would have to be available to the boss 24 hours a day, 7 days a week, or as long your contract of employment states.
+First, the house, apartment, or RV, is for the employer’s convenience.
+As an employee, you would have to be available to the boss 24 hours a day, 7 days a week, or as long as your contract of employment states.
 The employer must have a business reason for why you must be close at hand.
 This could be because you must be on call, in person, at random hours throughout the day for a task that only you could do or if you are in a remote location where there is no other viable housing.
 Those old mining towns would be days away from civilization.
 You could not commute on the train from work to the suburbs.

 The Employee must Take the Lodging as a Condition of Employment

 Second, for you to have the job, you must take the employer-provided lodging.
 You cannot choose between the housing provided by your employer and a nice loft downtown.
 For the housing to be tax-free, that lodging must be your only option, and you must take it.

 The Lodging Must Be on the Business Premises of the Employer

 Finally, the housing must be on the business premises.
 This does not mean that the company owns the house or it’s sitting on company land.
 It means that the lodging must be in the area where you will be working.
 This condition is the one that often fails for tax-free exclusion.
 If your company provides you with an apartment 10 miles away, and you must commute to the office daily, then that apartment is not on the business premises.
 If you work in a remote area and the company provides lodging 5 miles away for safety concerns, then the lodging would qualify for the exclusion.